janastu/anthill19/pages/about.md

 ---
 layout: page
-title: What we do
+title: What is Anthillhacks
 permalink: /about/
 ---

 AntHill is a metaphor for the world of structure and complexity that exists just beneath the surface of everything around us.
 And Ants are our inspiration which embodies co-operation, coordination and communication as core principles of building communities.

-Anthillhacks is held since 2015.
-It was for 9 days during the Summer of 2015.
-Then every year for 2-3 days.
-In 2019 its planned for 2 weeks!
 The idea of Anthillhacks is to encourage people to meet at a smaller hills nearby and include it in the program (the place matters).
 And the idea of Anthillhacks is to be inclusive of City folks, of village folks, of women and non-binary, of educated and the low-literate to get to participate and be together.

 Imagine groups of people from different domains living together for a period of time..
 The location itself brings about an intermingling of thought-systems that would not have interacted otherwise.
 This inspires collaborations giving birth to eye-opening new productions and curation of existing narratives and annotations of real world objects at the location.